trevortaylor29/Fundamental/README.md

----
-## ℹ️ About the Project
+##  About the Project

 Fundamental is a research tool that helps you quickly understand and compare investment funds (ETFs, mutual funds, indexes, and more).
-Key features:
+Key features-
 -  **Search any ticker** (e.g., ARGT, FNGU, IVV)
 -  **Performance tab** — See growth multiples and drawdowns over time
 -  **Compare tab** — Side-by-side returns, volatility, expense ratios, dividends, AUM